Jumio/mobile-sdk-ios/docs/integration_authentication.md

 # Authentication SDK for iOS
 Biometric-based Jumio Authentication establishes the digital identities of your users through the simple act of taking a selfie.
 Advanced 3D face map technology quickly and securely authenticates users and unlocks their digital identities.

+At the beginning of July 2021, we will be releasing the next generation Jumio Authentication product using our new liveness solution.
+The new solution requires fewer steps in the user journey and achieves higher accuracy, leading to better conversion rates.

+__Please note:__ Until then, Authentication will be available with __SDK version 3.9.0__, but not with any of the subsequent versions, until the next generation is released.

 ## Table of Contents
 - [Release Notes](#release-notes)
 - [Setup](#setup)